 A 1990 study by Diedrich, et al., looked at 45,000 men.
 It found no link between coffee, caffeine, and CVD in men who drank four or more cups of coffee per day.

 Oftentimes, when people see me drinking a cup of coffee they give the warning “You shouldn’t drink coffee, it will give you ulcers.”
 The thinking, until recently, was that excess stomach acid caused ulcers and that coffee would contribute to the stomach acid.
 Recent studies however show that most ulcers are caused by a particular bacteria, namely Helicobacter pylori.
 These ulcers can be cured easily with antibiotics.
 An important distinction to make is that while coffee or spicy foods for that matter don’t cause ulcers, they may serve to aggravate existing ulcers.

 #4 Coffee Is Bad For Reproductive Health

 Miscarriage, low birth weight, infertility.
-These are all commonly associated with being increased with coffee consumption.
+These are all commonly associated with increased coffee consumption.
 However, there has been little convincing evidence that a moderate amount of caffeine during pregnancy will cause these conditions.

-Scientists have had trouble linking consumption of coffee to miscarriage.
+Scientists have had trouble linking the consumption of coffee to miscarriage.
 There are many confounders in this area.
 As an example, it has been found that women who don’t experience nausea during pregnancy are more likely to miscarry.
 This could be due to them being less likely to stay away from foods and beverages that cause nausea.
 Therefore, coffee could be lumped in together with many other things that are consumed that should be avoided.

 Low birth weight in children has not been proven even at high caffeine consumption levels in women.
 A 1993 study by Larroque, et. al., found that women who consumed more than 800 mg of caffeine daily had no greater risk than women who did not.